Diminutive DUMBO library, first new Brooklyn branch in 36 years, in the works

 It may be small, but it will serve the ever-growing populations of DUMBO, Vinegar Hill and Farragut, as well as the kids who go to schools in those neighborhoods.

 The new DUMBO branch will offer books and media, meeting rooms, facilities and programming space.
-The architecture firm WorkAC, which redesigned the Brooklyn Academy of Music, has been hired to design the new branch.
+The architecture firm WorkAC, which redesigned the BAM Cultural District Master Plan, has been hired to design the new branch.

 Community input wanted